 One of fall 2015’s network premieres, this show captured my fancy because of its leading lady.
-Charity Wakefield was a familiar face whose talents I saw in the ITV miniseries Sense and Sensibility.
-Being the period drama aficionado that I am, and of course, a TV show nut, I wanted to tune in to see what the slick actioner of The Player was all about.
+Charity Wakefield is a familiar face whose talents I first saw in the ITV miniseries Sense and Sensibility.
+Being the period drama aficionado that I am, and of course, a TV show nut, I did want to discover what The Player was all about.

-Since he left the United States military, Alex Kane (Philip Winchester) has lived a quieter life.
-He now works private security for the Vegas elite, and is trying to figure out the complicated relationship that is with his ex-wife, Ginny (Daisy Betts).
-Still in love, Alex and Ginny agree to work on their relationship because, though the law says differently, they don’t want to not be together, all on the very night that armed men break into Ginny’s home.
+Since he left the United States military, Alex Kane (Philip Winchester) lives a quieter life.
+He now works private security for the Vegas elite, and is trying to figure out a complicated relationship with his ex-wife, Ginny (Daisy Betts).
+Still in love, Alex and Ginny agree to work on their relationship because, though the law says differently, they don’t want to not be together.
+Then on the same night, armed men break into Ginny’s home.

-This results in the death of Ginny, and Alex being accused of murdering one of the assailants.
+This results in the death of Ginny, and Alex accused of murdering an assailant.

 TV SHOW REVIEW | The Blacklist, Season One (2014)

-Apart from his “day job,” Alex’s side project revolves around uncovering the circumstances surrounding his wife’s death.
-He’s blinded by his love for her which is what makes his quest to uncover the secret behind her past (saying more than this wanders into spoiler territory) so, oddly enough, poignant.
-But then, I realize I’m biased since I do like Philip as an actor.
-A fan I first became when seeing him on another short-lived series, Crusoe and later in a romcom miniseries.
+Apart from his “day job,” Alex’s side project revolves around uncovering the circumstances of his wife’s death.
+He’s blinded by love for her which is what makes his quest to uncover the secret (saying more than this wanders into spoiler territory) poignant.
+But then, I realize I’m biased since I like this actor.
+A fan of his I became when seeing him on another short-lived series, Crusoe and later in a miniseries.
 Also, adding to the stylish atmosphere of this one is Charity’s presence.
-Her Cassandra is not only another complex puzzle whose past is never completely revealed, she also gets a killer wardrobe.
-Noticing the costuming in a contemporary piece may see odd, but when a female lead dresses as sharp as this, the fashionista in me cannot help but notice.
-Also appearing recurring among the cast as familiar faces are Nick Wechsler (Revenge) and familiar TV actress KaDee Strickland.
+Her Cassandra is not only another complex puzzle with a mysterious past, but she also has a killer wardrobe.
+Also appearing recurring among the cast as familiar faces are Nick Wechsler (Revenge), and familiar TV actress KaDee Strickland.

-CONTENT: There is 2-3 implied sex scenes scattered throughout the episodes.
+CONTENT: There is 2-3 implied sex scenes in the series.
 One shows a couple undressed sitting under a mound of blankets talking.
 Various minor profanities may be scattered about (my memory is a bit hazy there), and of course, there is violence.
 The range includes everything from heavy weaponry to brutal hand-to-hand combat.
-The show is rated TV14.
+The show is TV14.